abd-adhyatma/Symmetry-analysis-in-BOSS/README.md

-# Symmetry analysis in BOSS
+# Symmetry analysis in the BOSS framework
 This repository holds the code used for symmetry analysis in the Bayesian Optimization Structure Search (BOSS) framework to accelerate adsorption configuration structure search processes.
 The codes are contained in a python package.
 A manuscript that describes the design and implementation of this algorithm is currently in preparation.

 # Installation